luongm/ptc_spring13/proj/README.md

 ## REST server inside Bud - API Documentation
 ##### Note
 * Only accepts and returns JSON data
-* Only support collection type `table` for now
+##### Issues
 * Cannot remove a row yet
 * Cannot add rule or view list of rules yet

 ##### All failed response will have this format
     Status: 200 OK
     {
-        'error' : 'error'
+        'error' : 'error message here'
     }

 ### 1) List collections
 Return a list of all user-defined (non-builtin) collections by the `/add_collection` API
+If the user has not defined any collection for a type, it will not be shown in the response

     GET /collections
 ##### Success response
     Status: 200 OK
     {
+        'collections': {
             'tables': [
                 'table1',
                 'table2',
-            'scratch1',
+            ],
+            'scratches': [
+                'scratch1'
+            ],
+            'channels': [
                 'channel1'
             ]
         }
+    }

 ### 2) List collection content
-Return all the content in the collection with the given `name`
+Return all the content in the collection with the given `collection_name`

     GET /content
 ##### Parameters